 The Nvidia Volta architecture is the most powerful GPU technology the green team has ever produced, but when will it appear in our GeForce graphics cards?
 We’ve gone digging...

-The Nvidia Volta GPU architecture is still likely to be the basis for the next generation of GeForce graphics card.
-Right now Volta silicon is only being packed into pro-level machine, but with the announcement of real-time raytracing hitting PC games by the end of the year we're going to need a new breed of GPU with the power of Volta inside them.
+The Volta GPU tech is still our best bet for being the basis of the next generation of Nvidia graphics cards.
+Sadly, right now, Volta silicon is only being packed into pro-level machines, but with the announcement of real-time raytracing hitting PC games by the end of the year, and the RTX tech being baked into the latest drivers, we're going to need a new breed of GPU with the power of Volta inside them.